wrandelshofer/FastDoubleParser/deployment/deployment.md

-# How to deploy on the nexus repository manager
+# How to deploy to the nexus repository manager

 The nexus repository manager only accepts lower case character in the module name and in the version number.

+We deploy the following files:

+- fastdoubleparser/target/fastdoubleparser-x.y.z.jar
+- fastdoubleparser/target/fastdoubleparser-x.y.z-sources.jar
+- fastdoubleparser-java9/target/fastdoubleparser-java19-x.y.z-sources.jar

 All files must be signed with GPG.